 Where are IDA's products manufactured?

 IDA sources our products primarily from generic manufacturers in India and China.
-To a lesser extent we also work with branded manufacturers in both Asia and Europe (UK, Germany, Austria, Cyprus, Spain, Belgium, Italy).
+To a lesser extent, we also work with branded manufacturers in both Asia and Europe (UK, Germany, Austria, Cyprus, Spain, Belgium, Italy).
 Many of the products that IDA supplies are relabeled with the IDA brand.
 IDA products are labeled in four languages: English, French, Spanish and Portuguese.
 Other language labels may be available upon request.

 How can I order medications or medical supplies from IDA Foundation?

 Only registered customers are able to place orders with IDA.
 If you are not yet an IDA customer, please complete the customer registration form to begin the process.
 We encourage existing customers to login and download our e-catalogue and use it to create a request for quotation (RFQ).
 Once your RFQ is submitted to IDA’ s Sales department, it will be reviewed and a quotation will be issued with shipping options, terms and conditions, and payment information.
 You will have the opportunity to review and amend the quotation before confirming a firm order.
 Once an order is confirmed, it will be processed by a team of professionals who work together to serve specific geographic regions or large customers.
 You’ll receive information about expected delivery dates and be updated on the status of your order.
 The minimum order value is $5,000.

 What terms and conditions apply to orders?